bradmasy/Handy_SetE/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...

-brad has changed this for lab
-brad has changed the index for lab hello
+this is the new info

 ## Technologies
 Technologies used for this project: